Lunar-Proxy/lunar-v2/README.md

 ## What is Lunar?

-Lunar is a web proxy created to circumvent censorship while delivering an outstanding browsing experience.
+Lunar is a web proxy created to bypass censorship by using UV & Scramjet Technology

 ## Features
 - 🚫 **Ad-Free** – Experience browsing without interruptions from ads.
 - 🚀 **High Speed** – Designed for quick and efficient browsing.
 - 🪞 **Enhanced Tab Cloaking** – Mask the tab title and favicon to be educational.
-- 🎮 **Games** – Pkay a wide virities of games
+- 🎮 **Games** – Play a wide page of games
-- ⚡️ **Website Compatibility** - Lunar supports numerous popular platforms such as G-Force Now, NowGG, Spotify, and more.
+- ⚡️ **Website Compatibility** - Lunar supports popular websites such as Gforce Now, NowGG, Spotify, and more.

 ## Deployment Options